Health and Emergency Services

 1. Via a GP practice: NHS mental health services in Lincolnshire are provided by Lincolnshire Partnership Foundation Trust (LPFT).
 GP surgeries will offer Ukrainian guests an initial health check; this will also include additional screening questions to identify if any further mental health support is required.
 GPs are available to speak to about mental health issues, and there are some mental health services that can only be accessed following a GP referral.

-2. Self-referral: There are some mental health services in Lincolnshire that residents can self-refer to (it is helpful to still be registered with a GP though): Steps2Change and Shine Lincolnshire offer mental health services for adults.
+2. Self-referral: There are some mental health services in Lincolnshire that residents can self-refer to (it is helpful to still be registered with a GP though): Lincolnshire Talking Therapies - leaflets explaining the Talking Therapies service are available in English, Ukrainian and Russian.
 Healthy Minds Lincolnshire is a mental health service for children.
 There may also be support available to children through their school.

 3. NHS UK website: The main NHS website has a How you can access NHS mental health services page where you can search for services available in your locality.
 This will loop back to some of the services mentioned above, but it should provide a comprehensive list of what can be accessed via the NHS in Lincolnshire.